CS-SI/eodag/docs/add_product_type.rst

 ``CBERS4_AWFI_L2``, the search will be performed by default as if we had specified the instrument AWFI, the collection cbers4 and the processingLevel 2.
 Each of those parameters can be overridden when performing an actual search.
-Note that this is **not necessary going to be sent as is** to the provider as this may be be further processed by a metadata mapping:
+Note that this is **not necessarily going to be sent as is** to the provider as this may be be further processed by a metadata mapping:

 .. code-block:: yaml